solidi/learning-notes/mentoring/writing-ideas.md

   1. Prefer pairing.
   1. Prefer tooling to increase abstraction of conversation.
   1. All red PR's are preferred.
+  1. Checklist and basics of "will not break things".
   1. Avoid gatekeeping.
   1. Embrace TODO's.
+  1. Improve tooling everytime.
+  1. Respect others efforts always.
   1. Open to feedback - crosspollination, and incremental learning - bug catching is a side effect.
 1. Meta becomes more important.
 1. User experience with fans.